-Psychoanalyst in Central Edinburgh & Online
+Analyst in Central Edinburgh & Online

 What is Psychoanalysis?

 Psychoanalysis is the shortening of psychological analysis.
 Its most common form is psychodynamic, a form of psychological therapy based around the methods of leading therapists such as Freud, Jung, Klein, Lacan, Adler.
 The core model of psychoanalytic theory predated them and is partially rooted in hypnotherapy.
 Other forms of psychoanalysis include hypnoanalysis (analysis using trance, formal or informal, the original Freudian method), cognitive behavioural analysis (such as CBASP and Applied Behavioural Analysis), systems modelling analysis (e.g SSADM), philosophical analysis (including Socratic analysis and philosophy) and active mindfulness analysis.
 Forms of psychological therapy date back to Ancient Greece, Ancient Islam and Ancient China and hugely predate the “modern masters”.
+In other words psychological analysis is a very old and established method, existing across thousands of years and across different cultures.
+Since the “masters” of Freud et al many other forms of analysis have also been developed.

-What is a psychoanalyst?
+What is a psychological analyst?

 How does psychoanalysis work?